Residential Substance Use Disorder Treatment for Adults

 The Centers for Medicare and Medicaid Services granted the Department the authority to reimburse for therapeutic services associated with residential substance use disorder treatment levels of care through its 1115 HealthChoice Waiver Renewal.

-If you are interested in applying to become a Maryland Medicaid Residential Substance Use Disorder Treatment provider, please submit the provider application.
+To apply to become a Maryland Medicaid Residential Substance Use Disorder Treatment provider, see Provider Enrollment.

 Residential Substance Use Disorder Treatment providers are required to attest to certain staff requirements.
-In cases where there are certain staffing challenges, Maryland Medicaid allows for a 90-day staffing grace period from July 1, 2017.
+Maryland Medicaid allowed for a 90-day staffing grace period.